KnightNight101/UoR_APP/Draft_2/README.md

 ### Development Tips

-- Use browser developer tools to debug React components
+- Use Python logging and print statements to debug backend logic
-- Check the browser console for JavaScript errors
+- Use QML's `console.log()` for debugging UI state changes
-- Monitor network requests to debug API calls
+- Monitor terminal output for errors and status messages
-- Use `console.log()` for debugging React state changes
+- Check `event_log.txt` for application event logs

 ### Performance Considerations

-- The React app uses Vite for fast development builds
+- The QML desktop app launches instantly with Python and PySide6
-- Material-UI components are optimized for production
+- QtQuick Controls provide a consistent, professional UI
 - SQLite is suitable for development but consider PostgreSQL for production
-- Implement proper error boundaries in React for production use
+- Implement robust error handling in both Python and QML for production use

 ## Next Steps

 For continued development:

 1. **Complete API Implementation** - Implement remaining CRUD operations for projects, tasks, and files (including task deadlines, editing, and deletion)
-2. **Authentication Integration** - Connect React frontend to Flask authentication endpoints
+2. **Authentication Integration** - Connect QML frontend to Flask authentication endpoints
 3. **File Upload System** - Implement file management features
 4. **Real-time Updates** - Add WebSocket support for collaborative features
 5. **Testing** - Add comprehensive unit and integration tests